Carmel, Indiana: Festivals

 Carmel Pride is an annual Pride festival that takes place on Carter Green during the month of June, featuring performances, activities, and booths for food and merchandise vendors, and organizations.
 The festival was first organized by a group of Carmel High School students in 2021 and again in 2022.
 Later, the festival transitioned to having both adult and student organizers.

-In 2025, organizers stated it was the second largest Pride festival in the state after Indy Pride with over 3000 attendees.
+In 2025, organizers stated it was the second-largest Pride festival in the state after Indy Pride with over 3000 attendees.
 Carmel Pride has featured an evening drag show since its inception.

-Chinese Mooncake Festival

 The Chinese Mooncake Festival has been held annually between August and October since 2013.
 It is a celebration of the Chinese Mid Autumn Festival and features a dragon parade and free mooncakes and tea.
 Initially, the festival took place at the green space bordering the Monon trail and Main St, but moved to the parking lot at 200 Rangeline Rd in 2016 after that space was developed.
 Since 2022, the festival has taken place at Midtown Plaza.

-Indy GreekFest

 Indy GreekFest is a celebration of Greek Culture organized by the Holy Trinity Greek Orthodox Cathedral in Carmel, with proceeds supporting the church and a local food pantry.
-The festival includes Greek music, dance troups, and vendors selling Greek food.
+The festival includes Greek music, dance troupes, and vendors selling Greek food.
 GreekFest was founded in 1974 and moved to Carmel in 2009.

-Other Festivals

 Other festivals include the Festival of Ice (with an outdoor ice sculpture gallery), Porchfest (a music festival where residents perform on their porches), Carmel Oktoberfest, EidFest, and Diwali: Festival of Lights.